arisdla/it-docs/docs/monitoring-tools/zabbix/use-agent-2.md

 Here using TLS with Pre-Shared Key (PSK), for other method, consult official docs.

+For supported tools and key size limit, check the official docs.

 ### a.
 Generate a PSK on the agent machine

+Example to generate a 256-bit (32 bytes) PSK with OpenSSL:

 ```bash
 sudo openssl rand -hex 32 | sudo tee /etc/zabbix/zabbix_agent2.psk > /dev/null